-1. Tell me about your book Murder In Absentia and where you got your inspiration for it?
+1. Tell me about your book, The Secret to Falling in Love, and where you got your inspiration for it?

 2. If your book was made into a film, who would you like to see play the lead?

 I think Emily Blunt would make a fab Mel and Sam Clafin would make a perfect Scott.